CybercentreCanada/assemblyline4_docs/docs/user_manual/user_walkthrough.md

   ![Account Settings View, Interface Options, and Default SHA256 Sources](./images/account_settings_interface_and_sources.png)

-- **File Encoding**: This setting is particularly important if you are working in an environment with antivirus software.
-By setting the encoding of files downloaded from Assemblyline to a format like CaRT or a password-protected ZIP, you can prevent the antivirus software from immediately deleting these files.
-This ensures that the downloaded files are available for your analysis without interference.
+- **File Encoding**: Assemblyline allows users to download files to their host system without triggering antivirus.
+Prior to downloading your first file, navigate to the avatar in the upper right corner, select the gear icon labelled "Settings", and locate the section labelled "Interface Options."
+There, you will be able to choose your preferred file encoding option.
+This setting is important for environments with antivirus software, as it allows you to set the encoding of files to formats like CaRT or a password-protected ZIP to prevent antivirus software from immediately deleting them

   ![File Encoding](./images/file_encoding.png)